seanhansberry/ai3202/Assignment3/README.md

-This example shows that my heuristic found a path of shorter cost and evaluated less nodes in the process proving that my diagonal distance heuristic function is more efficient in A star search algorithms than the Manhattan distance heuristic function
+This example shows that my heuristic found a path of shorter cost and evaluated less nodes in the process proving that my diagonal distance heuristic function is more efficient in A star search algorithms than the Manhattan distance heuristic
-'''